makerspace-lab-zero/agreement/agreement-for-members.md

 - Upon leaving or being removed from the makerspace, all keys, access tokens or makerspace property must be returned to the makerspace.
 - On the adoption of this agreement all existing members of Lithee Lab makerspace as of 15th of July 2017 who agree to pay membership fees by end of August 2017 and have agreed to the agreement shall be deemed to be members.
 - In addition to membership, other forms participating in the makerspace will be offered (visitor, single day pass, demo day pass, etc).
 These do not entitle those people to vote or participate in consensus decisions.
+- Membership can be suspended at the request of the member.

 Committee
 ---------